sueddeutsche/editron/README.md

         this.render();
     }

-    // data has changed, update data
+    // required: data has changed, update data update() {
-    update() {
         this.viewModel.tags = this.getData();
         this.render();
     }

-    // received new errors
+    // optional: received new errors
     updateErrors(errors) {
         this.viewModel.errors = errors;
         this.render();
     }

-    // position in data has changed (from moved array-items), update any pointer references used updatePointer(newPointer) {
+    // position in data has changed (from moved array-items), update any pointer references used
+    // required, if pointer is not referenced updatePointer(newPointer) {
         super.updatePointer(newPointer);
         this.viewModel.pointer = newPointer;